Golden Retriever Dog Breed Information

 Adoption fee: Please check with the rescue

-Murray is a lovable boy who loves nothing more than being around people and dogs.
-He would love a family who is keen on taking him on interesting walks and doing a bit of training with him using posit
+Murray is very popular with staff at the centre, as he is a lovable boy who enjoys nothing more than being around people and dogs.
+He would love a family who is keen on taking him on interesting walks